JosephDrahos/Izadi-Drahos-CS242-Project/README.md

-Client and server code for Clack (a slack code).
+Client and server code for Clack (a Slack clone).